Azathothas/Stars/README.md

 - [AppImageMan/aim](https://github.com/AppImageMan/aim) – A tool for installing, updating, and removing AppImages.
 - [Aryanstha/NetTool](https://github.com/Aryanstha/NetTool) – Simple NetTool with CPP to make a report on simple networking command like ping, tracert, nslookup
 - [Blub/netevent](https://github.com/Blub/netevent) – Input-Event device cloning utility.
 Use it together with ssh/netcat/... to share input devices among different machines.
+- [CrowCpp/Crow](https://github.com/CrowCpp/Crow) – A Fast and Easy to use microframework for the web.
 - [FEX-Emu/FEX](https://github.com/FEX-Emu/FEX) – A fast usermode x86 and x86-64 emulator for Arm64 Linux
 - [Genivia/ugrep](https://github.com/Genivia/ugrep) – 🔍 ugrep 7.3 file pattern searcher -- a more powerful, ultra fast, user-friendly, compatible grep replacement.
 Includes a TUI, Google-like Boolean search with AND/OR/NOT, fuzzy search, hexdumps, searches (nested) archives (zip, 7z, tar, pax, cpio), compressed files (gz, Z, bz2, lzma, xz, lz4, zstd, brotli), pdfs, docs, and more
 - [GustavLindberg99/AndroidDrive](https://github.com/GustavLindberg99/AndroidDrive) – A program that allows mounting Android smartphones as drives on Windows